 Alone With the Owl (978-0898232035)

-Alone with the Owl is the second prize-winning collection of short fiction from the co-editor of Visiting Bob: Poems Inspired by the Life and Work of Bob Dylan (2018) and the founding co-editor of American Fiction: The Best Unpublished Short Stories by Emerging Writers.
+Alone with the Owl is the second prize-winning collection of short fiction from the co-editor of Visiting Bob: Poems Inspired by the Life and Work of Bob Dylan (2018), the founding co-editor of American Fiction: The Best Unpublished Short Stories by Emerging Writers, and the author of Clouds Are the Mountains of the World, the newly-published and widely praised novel-in-stories set in a dystopian near-future.

 ALONE WITH THE OWL is a diverse and magical collection of stories with a rare and lyrical sensibility.
 Ranging from the domestic and tame to the comic and fantastic, Davis takes the reader into a world of precise fantasy, dazzling metaphor and linguistic pyrotechnics.
-Praised by Tim O'Brien, Dorothy Allison, and Walker Percy for his first book, RUMORS FROM THE LOST WORLD (New Rivers Press, 1993), Davis demonstrates an imagination whose characters and scenarios, in the words of Tim O'Brien, "linger in the memory like a hometown--a place I once lived in and once loved".
+Praised by Tim O'Brien, Dorothy Allison, and Walker Percy for his first book, RUMORS FROM THE LOST WORLD (New Rivers Press, 1993), Davis demonstrates an imagination whose characters and scenarios "linger in the memory like a hometown--a place I once lived in and once loved."

 "I kept thinking that I wouldn't mind ending up as a character in one of his stories.
 Odds are, he'd do me justice." -Dorothy Allison, New York Times Book Review